The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Numerical Experiments

 \subsubsection{Convergence Rate Test with Respect to $h$}

-We continue testing the convergence rate with respect to $h$ on the long time behavior of the system \eqref{case3} with $T=10$ and the initial value $[S_1,S_2,S_3,S_4,S_5,S_6,S_7]_{t=0}=\BS_0$, where
+We continue testing the convergence rate with respect to $h$ on the long time behavior of the system \eqref{case3} with $T=10$ and the initial value $[S_1,S_2,S_3,S_4,S_5,S_6,S_7]_{t=0}=\BS_0$, where $\BS_0=[1.125,0.95,0.075,0.16,0.265,0.7,0.092]$.

 Similar to the preceding case, we assign $h=0.04$, $0.02$, $\cdots$, $0.04/2^6$ and conduct the optimization \eqref{23_1}-\eqref{23_2} with A-B ($M=1,\cdots,4$) and BDF ($M=1,\cdots,4$) schemes.
 The error decay versus $h$ is demonstrated in Figure \ref{Fig_case3_errors_h_method}.
 The dynamics of the true governing function and the neural network approximation obtained by A-B ($M=4$, $h=0.04/2^6$) are presented in Figure \ref{Fig_case3_solution}.
 It is observed that when $h$ is relatively large, the numerical convergence rates of all schemes are much lower than the theoretical ones.
-The same phenomenon can be observed if we recover the forcing term only on grid points by solving the linear system \eqref{21} without deep learning (See Figure \ref{Fig_case3_errors_h_method_LMM}).
 One explanation is that the low regularity of this system worsens the accuracy of LMMs.
 In Figure \ref{Fig_case3_solution}, it is clear that the governing function appears highly oscillatory with only $C^0$ regularity.
 Even in this challenging case, high-order LMM schemes can still recover the governing function up to $O(10^{-3})$ accuracy as $h$ decreases.